Civilians evacuated from Azovstal plant - Reuters photographer | Law-Order

 - Ukraine

 U.N.
 Secretary-General Antonio Guterres said after meeting Ukrainian President Volodymyr Zelenskiy in Kyiv on Thursday that intense discussions were underway to enable the evacuation of Azovstal.
-A spokesman for the United Nations declined to comment.
+A United Nations spokesman said he was unable to comment immediately.
 An aide to the mayor of Mariupol declared a period of silence, pending official statements about the evacuations.

-The siege of Mariupol, in which Russian forces battled Ukrainian fighters, has turned the port city into a wasteland with an unknown death toll and thousands trying to survive without water, sanitation, or food.
-The war-torn city is under Russian control but some fighters and civilians remain holed up in the Azovstal works - a vast Soviet-era plant founded under Josef Stalin and designed with a labyrinth of bunkers and tunnels to withstand a major attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)